-In 2020, ICC is hosting a four-week virtual camp from July 6 to July 31.
-ICC's camp will give kids the chance to share experiences with new and old friends and to learn.
-Classes are held 2 or 3 times a week and vary from 30 minutes to 60 minutes depending on age.
-Parents can enroll their kids in one, two, three or four classes.
+In 2020, ICC has innovated a four-week virtual camp from July 6 to July 31 that gives kids a chance to spend time with other campers in a collaborative environment.
+Kids will have shared experiences with new and old friends, they will learn and they will have fun.
+Classes are held 2 or 3 times a week and vary from 30 minutes to 55 minutes depending on age.
+Parents can enroll their kids in one to six classes.
 Class sizes are limited.
 Prices are for the four-week session.
 Days of week and time of day are listed on the Camp Schedule.
 ICC's 2020 Camp is staffed by an exceptional team of teachers.

-Kids will build upon the foundational concepts learned over the last school year gaining experience in problem-solving techniques for competition style math.
-They will gain confidence in their understanding of mathematical concepts as they work on logical reasoning and problem-solving skills.
-"Campers" will work both individually and collaboratively in a small group setting using problem sets from previous Kangaroo Math competitions (2nd and 3rd grades) and Math Olympiad (Grades 4 to 6).
-Each week kids will engage in timed mock-competitions to become familiar with this style of mathematics.
-Because it's summer we will also learn new math games to keep it fun and interesting!
-There are four levels of Competitive Math.
+Kids will build upon the foundational concepts learned over the last school year gaining experience in problem-solving techniques used for competition style math.
+They will gain confidence and fluency in their understanding of mathematical concepts as they work on logical reasoning and problem-solving skills.
+"Campers" will work both individually and collaboratively in a small group setting using problem sets that Alissa Helgesen has adapted from previous Kangaroo Math competitions (2nd and 3rd grades) and Math Olympiad (Grades 4 to 6).
+Because it's summer kids will learn new math games to keep it fun and interesting!
 "Lexy" Hanley will teach Grades 2 and 3.
 Alissa Helgesen will teach Grades 4 and 5/6.
 Teachers will be assisted by interns who will oversee collaborate breakout rooms.

 Three Beginner, one Intermediate and one Advanced Intermediate classes are being offered.
 Summer Hindi classes will be between 30 to 45 minutes.
 The 30-minute class will meet three times a week.
 The 40- and 45-minute classes will meet twice a week.